← Back

 OutcomeTypeControlInterventionHR / OR / RRP-value

-Long-term safety and tolerability: treatment-emergent adverse events (TEAEs), serious adverse events (SAEs), laboratory tests, vital signs, weight, BMI, ECG, Columbia-Suicide Severity Rating ScalePrimaryN/A (single arm)106/131 (81%) had TEAEs; 11 (8%) had SAEs; 4 (3%) withdrew due to TEAEs; 0 deaths; no treatment-related SAEsN/A (descriptive)
+Long-term safety and tolerability: treatment-emergent adverse events (TEAEs), serious adverse events (SAEs), laboratory tests, vital signs, weight, BMI, ECG, Columbia-Suicide Severity Rating ScalePrimaryN/A (single arm)106/131 (81%) had TEAEs; 11 (8%) had SAEs; 4 (3%) withdrew due to TEAEs; 0 deaths; no treatment-related SAEsN/AN/A (descriptive)

 Change from baseline in number of monthly cluster headache attacks -- month 1SecondaryN/A-16.6 (SE 3.2)